HLR/HetSaul/saul-examples/src/main/scala/edu/illinois/cs/cogcomp/saulexamples/nlp/TwitterSentimentAnalysis/README.md

 Sentiment Analysis is the process of determining whether a piece of text is positive, negative or neutral.
 It’s also called opinion mining that is inferring the opinion or attitude of a speaker.
 A common use case for this task is to discover how people feel about a particular topic.
-For example, you want to find out if people on Twitter are interested in seafood  New Orleans restaurants.
+For example, you want to find out if people on Twitter are interested in New Orleans seafood restaurants.
-Twitter sentiment analysis will answer this question.
-There are also commercial sentiment analyzers available but here we show how you can write one for yourself using Saul.
+Twitter sentiment analysis can answer such a question.
+There are commercial sentiment analyzers available but here we show how you can write one for yourself using Saul.

 As any other learning based program in Saul, the sentiment analyser also has the following components:

 ## The Reader